Recoskie/AI-Matrix/README.md

 You can learn by examples using the interactive examples page.

-# Traditional data analysy methods: <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html">Link</a>
+# Traditional data analysis methods: <a href="https://recoskie.github.io/AI-Matrix/docs/Basics.html">Link</a>

 On the traditional analysis method note, you learn a simpler version of data analysis that is simpler and easier to understand.
 This note shows precisely how information and data can be broken back down into exactly what it is and how quantum computing can perform such operations faster.